gruntwork-io/terraform-aws-couchbase/modules/run-couchbase-server/README.md

 The default install path is `/opt/couchbase/bin`, so to configure and start Couchbase, you run:

 ```
-/opt/couchbase/bin/configure-couchbase-server --cluster-username <USERNAME> --cluser-password <PASSWORD>
+/opt/couchbase/bin/run-couchbase-server --cluster-username <USERNAME> --cluser-password <PASSWORD>
 ```

 This will:

 1. Figure out a rally point for your Couchbase cluster.
 This is a "leader" node that will be responsible for initializing the cluster and/or replication.

+1. Configure ports.

+1. Start Couchbase on the local node.

-1. Initialize the cluster, including configuring which services to run, credentials, and memory settings.
+1. On the rally point, initialize the cluster, including configuring which services to run, credentials, and memory settings.

-1. Add nodes to the cluster.

-1. Rebalance the cluster.
+1. On all other nodes, join the existing cluster.

-We recommend using the `configure-couchbase-server` command as part of [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts), so that it executes when the EC2 Instance is first booting.
+We recommend using the `run-couchbase-server` command as part of [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts), so that it executes when the EC2 Instance is first booting.